Maine Bag Ban Update…With COVID-19, Is the Ban Still On?

 Working Alone But Together

 Officials in Maine are doing what is best for their residents by delaying the bag ban.
 We’ll get there soon enough and the ban will be rolled out in the New Year.
 In the meantime, you can do your part to help your customers adapt to any bag bans currently in place or about to be implemented in their communities by creating custom reusable shopping bags.
-We have been in the business of creating eco-friendly, custom reusable bags for almost 30 years.
+We have been in the business of creating eco-friendly, custom reusable bags for over 10 years.
 We create certified reusable bags recognized by CalRecycle, along with holding several distinctions and certifications, including GOTS, Fairtrade, ISO 9001, and FEDEX.

 In the interest of flattening the curve, all of our offices across the U.S. are working remotely.
 This is something we have done on many previous occasions in response to inclement weather, so we are seasoned pros when it comes to working from home.